CHOUABBIA-AMINE/HidraAPI/docs/roadmap/organization.md

 Who are the real operational people?
 Which organization unit do they belong to?
 Which position do they hold?
-Who supervises whom?
+Who reports to whom?
-How is the organization structured?
+How is the operational organization structured?
+Which station, region, division, department, team, or direction owns responsibility?
 ```

 The organization module owns: